designforsf/brigade-matchmaker/docs/taxonomy.md

 The project participation taxonomies are stored in the database as tree structures with parent references.
 This allows a particular taxonomy to be organized into a hierarchy.

+This [example of tree with parent references](https://docs.mongodb.com/manual/tutorial/model-tree-structures-with-parent-references/) shows how such a hierarchy may be formed.

+Both the underlying database and [JSON API](https://github.com/designforsf/brigade-matchmaker/tree/master/docs/json-api.md) use a similar array of objects to represent the taxonomy in a hierarchy.
+However, more data is present in each object.
+An object may represent a section, or it may represent a keyword item.

+In each object, the parent is identified by the name field.
+Also, if there is an object without a parent, this is the root record.

 ```
 [